ares466/aws-notes/devops-pro/HA_FT_DR.md

 Custom health checks mark an instance as healthy or unhealthy by an external system.

 Health checks observe a **grace period** (default 300 seconds) before starting health checks.
 This gives the application enough time to initialize and get into a healthy state before being marked as unhealthy.

+## ASG Termination Policies

+Amazon EC2 Auto Scaling uses termination policies to determine which instances it terminates first during scale-in events.
+Termination policies define the termination criteria that is used by Amazon EC2 Auto Scaling when choosing which instances to terminate.

+Predefined termination policies include:
+- `AllocationStrategy` - terminate instances strategically to achieve the desired allocation strategy (e.g., on-demand vs spot).
+- `OldestLaunchTemplate` - Terminate instances that have the oldest launch template.
+- `OldestLaunchConfiguration` - Terminate instances that have the oldest launch configuration.
+This policy is useful when phasing out the instances from a previous configuration.
+- `ClostestToNextInstanceHour` - Terminate instances that are closest to the next billing hour.
+- `Newest Instance`
+- `Oldest Instance`

+EC2 Auto Scaling always balances instances across AZs first, regardless of which termination policy is used.

+Custom termination policies can be created using Lambda.